What's in a Domain Name?

 A domain name is a human friendly interpretation of an IP (Internet Protocol) address or string of numbers such as 170.149.159.130.
 They function similar to phone numbers enabling computers connected to the internet to locate other website resources.
 In the same way a telephone directory ensures numbers connect successfully, domain names are organised by the Domain Name System (DNS).
 This system is responsible for matching-up domain names with relevant IP strings.

 You may have heard the terms 'domain name' and URL (Uniform Resource Locator) used interchangeably when referring to a web address.
-They are similar but the URL refers to the website address as a whole, for example https://www.givemegraphics.net/get-in-touch.html where as the 'domain name' references just the 'givemegraphics.net'.
+They are similar but the URL refers to the website address as a whole, for example http://www.givemegraphics.net/get-in-touch.html where as the 'domain name' references just the 'givemegraphics.net'.

 A URL consists of 4 parts: <protocol>://<node>/<label>.<suffix>